EarthPol/Coordinator/README.md

 # Coordinator
 Accurately get the real life coordinates from ingame, or get ingame coordinates from real life ones.
+Now supports Folia!

 ## COORDINATOR by 0xBit for EarthPol